 [Excursus: Most reactionaries these days abhor voting, as being an act of ritual obeisance to the current liberal regime.
 Voting would not be a problem necessarily, however, were it to take place as a formal procedure of a political order that was essentially illiberal.
 And because hierarchy is implicit – is a foregone conclusion – in a corporate structure wherein some shareholders can amass many votes, and so form an aristocracy, corporations are essentially illiberal (even when they preach leftist or modernist bromides)(this is why the Left will always hate corporations as such, and seek to destroy them no matter how much progressive twaddle their marketing and HR departments spew forth).

-I should note here also that while no formal procedure is needed in order for shareholders of a sufficiently small and intimate group of men to arrive at a consensual agreement about which one of them should lead them, and who therefore has their fealty, nevertheless some formal procedure or other is indeed needed in order for their consensual agreement and their fealty to be recorded and promulgated – to be, in a word, accurately remembered and published.
+I should note here also that while no formal procedure is needed in order for a sufficiently small and intimate group of shareholders to arrive at a consensual agreement about which one of them should lead them, and who therefore has their fealty, nevertheless some formal procedure or other is indeed needed in order for their consensual agreement and their fealty to be recorded and promulgated – to be, in a word, accurately remembered and published.
 Voting is one such formal procedure.
 It is, properly, a record of evaluations already freely owned and attested, rather than a way of coercing obedience.]

 Understanding that there might be a great deal of variation between sovereign corporations, how would sovereign corporations generally want to set forth their by-laws in such a way as to optimize their moral → economic → financial performance within the stack?
 Let us then see how this might play out in practice, working from the bottom of the social hierarchy to the top.